DanielEScherzer/website-content/src/Blog/posts/20250919-rust-euler.md

 ## Final Thoughts

 Rust is definitely a language I want to keep using.
-I plan to continuing playing around with Rust for Project Euler problems, and I might try to contribute [more patches to mago][blog-mago].
+I plan to continue playing around with Rust for Project Euler problems, and I might try to contribute [more patches to mago][blog-mago].
 While Rust will take some adjusting to, especially the limits on mutable references, I look forward to adding a new language to my repertoire.

 I also need to get familiar with Rust's package system for installing libraries, [crates][rust-crates].
 These seem to be a built-in part of the core language,